 The SEC Men's Basketball Championship sees some of the country's best teams compete on the floor of downtown Nashville's Bridgestone Arena.
 Don't forget about FanFare!
 It's a free event offering four days of interactive games and displays, live entertainment, and interviews with this year's SEC Legends.
 The celebration is open to fans of all ages.

 Tin Pan South is the world's largest songwriter festival.
-In 2019, more than 250 songwriters and acts performed over 90 shows in 10 different Music City venues over the course of 5 days.
+More than 250 songwriters and acts perform over 90 shows in 10 different Music City venues over the course of 5 days.
 Dedicated to songs and those that write them, Tin Pan South is an annual event in Music City where fans get a unique, up-close-and-personal experience with the music they love.
 The music is spread out across the city with showcases each night at various venues.

 Awesome April kicks off with Nashville Fashion Week, a celebration of Music City's upcoming fashion and retail community.
 Each night offers a must-attend event with industry panels, parties, workshops, really good looking people, and a lot more.

 Experience Nashville with a laugh.
 The Nashville Comedy Festival, featuring some of the funniest comedians in the world, takes place in Music City.
-The 2019 lineup included Ali Wong, Jim Jefferies, Tom Segura, John Crist, and much more.
+This year, Bill Burr, Jackie Schimmel, Nate Bargatze, Cody Ko & Noel Miller, and more are set to perform.

 Nashville migrates to East Park for the East Nashville Beer Festival to try the best of Music City's craft beer community.
 Hydrate, grab your pretzel necklace and get ready to enjoy a great spring festival in one of Nashville's unique neighborhoods.